 “Drop the coin in the slot…Mr. Robot delivers the correct amount of gasoline.”

-Almost as soon as gas stations appeared, inventors began experimenting with ways to make user-friendly pumps for consumers.
-The revenue possibilities of self-service gasoline pumps prompted a number of innovators to develop coin-operated systems in the early 20th Century.
+Almost as soon as gasoline service stations appeared, inventors began experimenting with ways to make user-friendly pumps for consumers.
+The revenue possibilities of 24-hour self-service gasoline pumps prompted a number of innovators to develop coin-operated systems in the early 20th century.

 Self-measuring pumps once used to dispense kerosene were adapted for gasoline (see Wayne’s Self-Measuring Pump), even as inventors sought ways to automate payment at the pump.

-Scientific American and Popular Mechanics featured some of the early designs for coin-operated gasoline pumps, noting that manufacturers had taken their cue from “the fortunes that have resulted from the harvest of pennies dropped into chewing gum slot machines.”
+Scientific American and Popular Mechanics featured some of the early designs for coin-operated gasoline pumps, noting that manufacturers took their cue from “the fortunes that have resulted from the harvest of pennies dropped into chewing gum slot machines.”

 Garage Dealer and Motor Age magazine ad for Coin-Operated Gas Pumps